xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

-is not significant; it is chosen here for a historic reason as this extension used to indicate a file containing external C code in so-called co-programming with ATS2 and C. On the other hand, the filename `dats` is signifcant as it is recognized by xats2js for some special usage.
+is not significant; it is chosen here for a historic reason as this extension used to indicate a file containing external C code in so-called co-programming with ATS2 and C. On the other hand, the filename extension `dats` is signifcant as it is recognized by xats2js for some special usage.

 In the rest of the presentation, if a command-line is to be executed,